Minimum Flow Decomposition

 if fd_model.is_solved():

-self.__solution = fd_model.get_solution()
+self._solution = fd_model.get_solution(remove_empty_paths=True)

 self.set_solved()